cp is perhaps one of the most used commands in a

 will bring up the text.
 Add a line to say it has been moved, and

-then save and quit the application by Ctrl+x
+then save and quit the application by Ctrl+x.

-Oh, but we forgot to delete the original log
+Oh, but we forgot to delete the original log file in

-folder.
+the Music folder.
 Let's just get back to the Music

-directory using cd ..
+directory using cd .. and remove the log file

-command removes a
+by issuing rm log.
+The rm command removes a

 file or files.
 For example, if you would like to remove all photos with